 Eight sessions, organized into four concurrent time slots throughout the day, highlighted the outcomes of oral history research in presentations by scholars, educators, students, and history enthusiasts.
 Breaks between sessions, morning and afternoon, allowed time to mingle with others.
 At 4:00 p.m. everyone gathered for a brief, fun, wrap-up session.

-AWARD LUNCHEON: A highlight of this year's conference is the on-campus luncheon during which TOHA will present its Thomas L. Charlton Lifetime Achievement Award to Lois E. Myers, associate director of the Baylor University Institute for Oral History and longtime TOHA secretary-treasurer.
-All conference participants are invited but reservations are required by March 28.
-See the box to the right for instructions on making your reservations.
+AWARD LUNCHEON: A highlight of the conference was the on-campus luncheon during which TOHA presented its Thomas L. Charlton Lifetime Achievement Award to Lois E. Myers, associate director of the Baylor University Institute for Oral History and longtime TOHA secretary-treasurer.

 I especially enjoyed the moments at the end of each session where ideas and suggestions were shared, whether about conducting a particular project or how to generally promote and improve oral history practices and reception at home institutions.

 Love this conference.
 I get more inspired each year!